debryu/Analyzing-Concept-Quality-of-Self-Explainable-Foundation-Models/README.md

 # Train models
 Run `train_bash.sh`

-You can edit the file to edit the parameters.
+You can edit the file to change the training parameters.
+It starts training all the different models that are added to the file.
 # Evaluate
-Run `show_results.py`
+Run `show_results.py`.

+The output is a preformatted latex table.
+All the metrics are also stored in the model checkpoint's folder.

 ## Master Thesis
 This is the work for my Master thesis at the University of Trento in 2024.